Weight Loss VS Fat Loss - Why the Scale isn’t the Best Indicator of Fitness

 Have you ever really thought about how much you weigh and why?

 Body weight is often used as an indicator of fitness progress.
-When people attempt to change their physique and don’t see pounds coming off of the scale each week, they tend to get a little discouraged even if they do see progress during workouts or in the mirror.
+When people attempt to change their physique and don’t see pounds coming off of the scale each week, they tend to get a little discouraged even if they do see before & after progress during workouts or in the mirror.

 This disappointment stems from thinking that in order to change their body composition they must lose weight.
 These individuals often don’t realize — or maybe forget — that muscle, fat, bone and water all contribute to the number they see on the scale each week.

 Understanding body composition

 Depending on your fitness level, your total body weight consists of: